cecilia-lin/CSE151A_Pokemon_Classification/README.md

 **Contribution**:

-- Wrote the Methods section of the final report.
+- Wrote the Methods section in the final report.
+- Organized final version of the report and supplemented all sections with final results.
 - Attended Office Hours with group members to review Final Milestone requirements.
-- Organized final version of the report and touched up on all sections.
 - Attended group discussions and meetings.